What is the fundamental key to having harmony in relationships? Before I expound on the topic, let me share with you a short story.

 The child imitated his thought process and gestures like before and mumbled, “Four.”

-The child trembled at the shouting, his face turned red and two tears left his pair of eyes in an isolated fashion, only two.
+The child trembled at the shouting, his face turned red and two tears left his eyes in an isolated fashion, only two.

 “Tell me!
 How can apples be four when mangoes are three?
 Are you trying to fool me?”
 The teacher repeated his madness without lowering his voice.